wp-plugins/powerpress/readme.txt

 0.3.2 released on 10/05/2008
 Added alternative logic for those who host their blogs on servers with allow_url_fopen turned off.

+0.4.0 released on 10/21/2008
+Added two new play options adding 'play on page' links with and without play in new window links and now use a customizable play image for quicktime formatted media.
+Image may be customized by adding a define('POWERPRESS_PLAY_IMAGE', 'URL to image') to wp config file.

 == Feedback ==
 http://www.blubrry.com/powerpress/